Kitah for Schools brings the power of online learning to Jewish schools, educators, and students.

 Each Kitah course is available for license on a per-school basis for an academic year.
 A school license entitles a school to a copy of the entire course which the school can share with an unlimited number of students, in any class or grade in the school.

-To purchase a license or learn more, contact Kitah director Rabbi Reuven Spolter.
+To learn more, contact Kitah director Rabbi Reuven Spolter.